John Newman Edwards

-Major John Newman Edwards (January 4, 1839 – May 4, 1889) was famed General Joseph O. Shelby's adjutant during the American Civil War, an author, a pro-Confederate journalist and the founder of the Kansas City Times.
+Major John Newman Edwards (January 4, 1839 – May 4, 1889) was General Joseph O. Shelby's adjutant during the American Civil War, an author, and a pro-Confederate journalist who founded the Kansas City Times.
 He is perhaps best known for contributing to the folk hero status of outlaw Jesse James.

 Early life

 John N. Edwards was born in Warren County, Virginia on January 4, 1839, and moved to Missouri around 1855.
 As a child, he learned type-setting in Front Royal, Virginia.
 After settling in Lexington, Missouri, Edwards became a printer for "The Expositor."